George Rodwell: Works

+Rodwell composed and arranged the music for the melodrama Jack Sheppard (1839), John Baldwin Buckstone’s dramatization of the novel by William Harrison Ainsworth based on the eponymous real-life character.
+An adaptation by David Chandler and Valerie Langfield was recorded and commercially released by Retrospect Opera in 2023.

 Family

 Rodwell's marriage with Emma Liston, the daughter of John Liston the comedian, may have helped him professionally, but was thought unhappy.
 Elizabeth Ann, their youngest daughter, married the illustrator Robert Thomas Landells, son of Ebenezer Landells.